chris-529/cse110lab1/index.md

 - Some hobbies of mine include hiking and playing video games, namely Overwatch 2.
 - I have a dog named Jenna, whom I love very much.
 Here's a [picture](jenna.jpg) of her.

-My main interest is in web programs, namely _Node.js_ projects, although I do have experience working with other languages and technologies.
-Here are my favorite languages and frameworks that I have experience in, ranked by how much experience I have in them:
-1. HTML/CSS/Javascript
-2. Node.js
-3. C++
-4. Java
-5. SwiftUI

 I'm also really into music!
 I play the piano, guitar, and bass, and love indulging in new sounds.
 Here's aquote from one of my favorite songs, _Siberian Breaks_ by _MGMT_:
 >If you find the soul that you lost
 >